owendaigle/uo-cheat-sheets/PHY2323/README.md

-still working on this one so far
+Not confident in this course at all, so take all this with a grain of salt.